allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 2010	Jayden	M	17189	2020	M	7102	-0.586829
 ```

-Quick look at the top 10 largest & smallest growing names over the 10 year span tells us that Liam is the fastest growing and Tyler is the name that is shrinking
+A quick look at the top 10 largest & smallest growing names over the 10 year span tells us that Liam is the fastest growing and Tyler is the name that is shrinking
 the most.
 I've filtered the dataset to include only names with over 5000 counts beginning in the year 2010.

 ```python